 Field Hospitals (Role 3) provide in-patient and out-patient specialist medical care.
 They have extended surgical, intensive care and specialist diagnostic and treatment facilities and, if necessary, can stabilise casualties for direct evacuation back to Germany.

 In relation to the kind and severity of their injuries Casualties are generally transported back to Germany in specially equipped Bundeswehr aircrafts within the framework of StratAirMedEvac.
 Special equipment includes Patient Transport Units (PTU) for the movement of intensive care patients.
 Six PTU can be installed in Airbus A-310 aircraft operated by the Deutsche Luftwaffe (German Air Force, see Luftwaffe).

 The main elements at Role 4 level are the Bundeswehr Hospitals in Germany.
 If necessary, civilian hospitals and rehabilitation centres are also used.
 These facilities provide for the further treatment of patients who have been evacuated from the area of deployment.
 As a rule, strategic air medical evacuation aircraft land in the reserved military zone of Cologne- Bonn airport.
 From there, patients are transferred to the Bundeswehr hospitals.

-Protected Casualty Transport Vehicles
+Protected Casualty Transport Vehicles used (examples)

 1999 – KFOR / Kosovo